 Related: While you’re visiting the south of France, take in more scenic sites on a trip to nearby Spain and Portugal.

 Probably best-known as the setting of a great many pivotal historical occurrences, there is much more to Normandy than a vivid past.
 Solemn pilgrimages to D-Day beaches aside, there are stunningly beautiful coastal landscapes, picturesque villages, charming medieval cities and striking post-war destinations to explore to your heart’s content.
 Throw in some exceptional seafood-based cuisine and you can see why Normandy is on the radar of some of the world’s most discerning travellers.

-Lourdes has been one of the most important Roman-Catholic pilgrimage sites in the world since 1858, when the now-beatified Bernadette Soubirous was visited no less than 18 times by the Virgin Mary in a rocky grotto that has subsequently been named the Sanctuaires Notre Dame de Lourdes.
+Lourdes has been one of the most important Roman-Catholic pilgrimage sites in the world since 1858; when the now-beatified Bernadette Soubirous was visited no less than 18 times by the Virgin Mary in a rocky grotto.
+The grotto is now known as the “Sanctuaires Notre-Dame de Lourdes”.
 Join the 6 million+ visitors who flock here each year to pay homage, take healing waters and explore the intriguing sites around the city.

 And that’s just the tip of the tantalising French iceberg folks.
 There are so many beautiful places to visit in France!
 All of these towns, cities and regions are just waiting to be explored.
 So, strap on that beret, practice some handy French phrases and get ready for the adventure of a lifetime on your next trip to France!
 Bon vacances!